Provision and practice for pupils with SEND

 - Focus on those pupils with SEND who do not have 1:1 support.

-- Have clarity on the differing systems in operation across the region.
+- Have clarity on the different systems in operation across the region.

 - Ensure parents are fully informed.